resola-ai/jobs/README.md

 - Sprints of 2 weeks (10 working days)
 - Daily standup at first working hour
-- Scrum ceremonies every 2 weeks (sprint planning, backlog grooming, retropesctive, demo and etc...)
+- Scrum ceremonies every 2 weeks (sprint planning, backlog grooming, retrospective, demo and etc...)
-- Slack for async communitcation
+- Slack for async communication
 - Zoom and Google Meet for video calls
-- Monthly cmeeting to check results with our CEO and AMA
+- Monthly meeting to check results with our CEO and AMA

 ## Team structure